13.6 Policies and Guidelines

 Examples of fund-raising activities that are not approved include:

-Any exceptions to these instructions must be approved by a member of the Presidency of the Seventy or the Area Presidency.
+Any exceptions to these instructions must be approved by the Area Presidency.

 The Friends of Scouting fund drive in the United States will continue as a separate, voluntary solicitation.